brucedkyle/ibmcloud_for_partners/docs/mainframe/modernization.md

 In this article, learn the ways IBM recommends steps partners can take to drive your customers' application modernization.
 And learn the business reasons that can drive your customer modernization efforts.

+## Modernization strategy

+In a recent IBM Institute for Business Value study, 71% of executives say mainframe-based applications are central to their business strategy[^1].
+Four out of five respondents say their organizations need to rapidly transform to keep up with competition, which includes modernizing mainframe-based apps and adopting a more open approach.
+The report confirms that executives view modernizing mainframe-based applications — and connecting them with new applications through a hybrid cloud environment — as crucial to driving a holistic digital transformation strategy across the mainframe and cloud.

+## Business-aligned continuous approach

+IBM recommends a business-aligned continuous approach to application modernization that allows businesses to build on existing investments, targeting only required application changes.
+Why rewrite 100% of your entire application portfolio if only 20% needs to be modernized?
+IBM’s approach starts by building on your current foundation.

+Optimize [hardware and software costs](https://www.ibm.com/it-infrastructure/z/pricing-tailored-fit) while streamlining application performance and management.
+By integrating IBM Z into a [hybrid cloud platform](https://www.ibm.com/hybrid-cloud) to fully leverage [cloud-native](https://www.ibm.com/cloud/learn/cloud-native) development, you’ll unlock additional revenue by increasing access to mainframe data for analytics and [AI](https://www.ibm.com/cloud/learn/what-is-artificial-intelligence) through an API and data-modernization strategy.

+As a result, you’re more empowered to increase business agility by moving from a [waterfall development](https://www.ibm.com/cloud/blog/agile-vs-waterfall) to an [enterprise DevOps](https://www.ibm.com/z/devops) process and an automated continuous [CI/CD pipeline](https://www.ibm.com/cloud/blog/ci-cd-pipeline) that is fully aligned to business priorities and is open and standard across the business, allowing for greater sharing of tools, skills and expertise.

+And finally, reduce time-to-value with proven [application modernization patterns](https://www.ibm.com/cloud/architecture/architectures/application-modernization-mainframe/patterns), acceleration tools and best practices that include prescriptive “how-to” guides and showcases for modernizing and deploying on IBM z/OS and zLinux, IBM LinuxONE and public clouds together.

 ## Business drivers

 Growth in value is driven by key areas of differentiation on IBM Z: